-As an example of “must-haves” for a floor plan, the new empty nester product we are developing must have at least two bedrooms and two baths on the main floor with 3 foot interior doors to the master suite living side of the home, according to the design criteria.
+As an example of “must-haves” for a floor plan, the new empty-nester product we are developing must have at least two bedrooms and two baths on the main floor with 3-foot interior doors to the primary suite living side of the home, according to the design criteria.
 It must have ample natural light with large windows and preferably, 3 lines of sight allowing the buyer to see multiple views within the home.
 These open views help make a home feel larger and are built into the plan during the initial design development phase, which takes about two weeks.

-When a plan is ready, it is sent to the engineer again who will prepare the final plans, usually another six week process.
-It is at this stage that we develop three specific sets, one each for North Carolina, South Carolina and Virginia where we build.
+When a plan is ready, it is sent to the engineer again who will prepare the final plans, usually another six-week process.
+It is at this stage that we develop three specific sets, one each for North Carolina, South Carolina, Virginia, and Georgia where we build.
 Each set includes a left-hand and right-hand version of the plan, which essentially means if the garage is positioned on the left or right side of the home.

-In our continuing blog series, we talk about how we develop a piece of land to a community with streets lined with homes.
+In our continuing blog series, we talk about how we develop a piece of land into a community with streets lined with homes.
 There are likely more steps to this than you think!